lawrencejews/Fashion-Website/README.md

 ## Fashion-Website
 This project is built to showcase strapi as headless server for a fashion webstore with react for the frontend.
+The website is built with React, Material UI, Stripe, Formik, Yup, Strapi and Redux Toolkit.
 ### Frontend
 - Built with MUI, MUI-Icons and React
 ### Backend